librg/librg-odin/README.md

 Odin binding for librg framework.
 Written for **3.0.5** version.
 Binding doesn't support librg compiled with `LIBRG_THREADING` enabled.

+**NOTE:** This repo is out-of-date and requires updating to the latest Odin's version.
+However, due to my time constraint, I am not able to perform such an action.
+If you're willing to update it, I'd be happy to assist and accept any changes.

 ## Dependencies

 * [odin-enet](https://github.com/zpl-c/odin-enet) (static library not needed)